-- Have attained excellence within his or her artistic tradition as defined by the cultural community.
+- Have attained excellence within his or her artistic tradition as defined by his or her cultural community.

-- Be able to express in the application a sincere interest and commitment to teaching the tradition to a proposed apprentice.
+- Be able to express in the application a sincere interest and commitment to teaching the tradition to the proposed apprentice.

 An Apprentice Artist should: